nateProjects/TweeTools/README.md

 # TweeTools
-Some Tools For Twee &amp; Twine
+**Some Tools For Twee &amp; Twine**

-I needed a simple page randomiser for a choice-based narrative game and got carried away.
+Play Twee games from the commandline or [web browser](Twish)

+Export Twee games to Markdown

+Shuffle Twee game passages for book usage

+[Export Twee to Canvas](Twee-Canvas-Converter) format or Canvas format to Twee

 ## Scripts -